-- (a) List of group entities considered for consolidation: Not Applicable - (b) List of group entities not considered for consolidation both under the accounting and regulatory scope of consolidation Not Applicable. - (c) List of group entities considered for consolidation.
-Not Applicable. - (d) The aggregate amount of capital deficiencies in subsidiaries: Not Aplicable. - (e) The aggregate amount of the bank's total interests in insurance entities: Not Applicable - (f) Restrictions or impediments on transfer of funds or regulatory capital within the banking group as of March 31, 2016: Not Applicable
+- (a) List of group entities considered for consolidation.
+Not Applicable. - (b) The aggregate amount of capital deficiencies in subsidiaries: Not Applicable. - (c) The aggregate amount of the bank's total interests in insurance entities: Not Applicable - (d) Restrictions or impediments on transfer of funds or regulatory capital within the banking group as of March 31, 2017: - Not Applicable